-Young content with cross-country effort
+Young content with cross-country effort after Covid

 Three weeks after catching Covid-19 and suffering "quite badly", Andrew Young is just pleased he managed to make it to the Olympic start line.

-Beijing 2022 is the 29-year-old cross-country skier's fourth Olympics and he was coming into the Games feeling in the best shape of his life, with a medal his target.
+Beijing 2022 is the 29-year-old cross-country skier's fourth Olympics, and he was coming into the Games feeling in the best shape of his life, with a medal his target.

 But exactly three weeks before his first event, those double lines struck.
 Covid positive, his Olympic participation was under threat and a change of mindset was needed.